Hotel Front Desk Agent

 What would happen if I cannot pay my hotel bill in Paris, until I get back to my own country.

-Asked by Silver almost 11 years ago
+Asked by Silver over 11 years ago

 For non-payment of a bill the same structure would apply typically that would in a restaurant or other service situation.
 In most states there is an innkeeper's lawbook that would reference what the recourses are for a hotel manager to collect payment from or pursue legal action against a non-paying guest.
 The reason most hotels do not accept cash in the states is that by accepting and pre-authorizing a credit card for one night's room and tax (or duration of expected stay) plus usually an additional authorization (anywhere between $100-$500 or more per night), it guarantees the hotel can charge that card at will if necessary.
 In Paris, it could be a different situation entirely.
 If I were in another country, i would prefer not to get arrested or prosecuted, so i would reach out to friends or family to see if they could float the funds to pay the hotel through a credit card authorization form or other third-party payment just to make sure there were no issues getting home (or being stopped at the airport because there's a warrant out for you!).